andreasdominik/ADoSnipsDLF24/README.md

-# ADoSnipsTemplate
+# ADoSnipsDLF24

-This is a template skill for the SnipsHermesQnD framework for Snips.ai written in Julia.
+This is a skill for the SnipsHermesQnD framework for Snips.ai to read news from the DLF24 news-feed.

  The full documentation is just work-in-progress!
  Current version can be visited here: